makersacademy/bowling-challenge-ruby/README.md

 ## Testing

-I used https://www.bowlinggenius.com/ to calculate my tests and ensure they were correct.
+I used https://www.bowlinggenius.com/ to calculate my tests and ensure the scores were correct.

 ![Screenshot](https://imgur.com/1XinoDn.png)